newnezz/sdk-boilerplate/README.md

 ## Key Features

--

 ### Canvas elements & interactions

--
+- Key Asset: When clicked this asset will open the drawer and allow users and admins to start interacting with the app.

 ### Drawer content

+- How to play instructions
+- Leaderboard
--
+- Admin features (see below)

 ### Admin features

-Does your app have special admin functionality?
-If so your key features may looks something like this:
+_Does your app have special admin functionality?
+If so your key features may looks something like this:_

 - Access: Click on the key asset to open the drawer and then select the Admin tab.
 Any changes you make here will only affect this instance of the application and will not impact other instances dropped in this or other worlds.
 - Theme selection: Use the dropdown to select a theme.